Data Processing Agreement

 4.3.
 At the request of the Data Controller, the Data Processor shall demonstrate the measures it has taken pursuant to this Article 4 and shall allow the Data Controller to audit and test such measures.
-Upon at least 90 days’ prior written notice to the Data Processor, the Data Controller may audit the Data Processor´s operations as these relate to the personal data.
+Upon at least 90 days prior written notice to the Data Processor and at Data Controller’s expense, the Data Controller may audit the Data Processor´s operations as these relate to the personal data.
 The Data Processor shall cooperate with such audits and shall grant the Data Controller´s auditors reasonable access to any premises and devices involved with the processing of the personal data which are under the Data Processor’s control.

 5. Improvements to Security

 5.1.
 The parties acknowledge that security requirements are constantly changing and that effective security requires frequent evaluation and regular improvements of outdated security measures.
 The Data Processor will therefore evaluate the measures on an ongoing basis and will improve these measures in order to maintain compliance with the requirements set out in Article 4.
 The parties will negotiate in good faith the cost, if any, to implement material changes required by specific updated security requirements set forth in applicable data protection law or by data protection authorities of competent jurisdiction.